vincentarelbundock/Rdatasets/doc/gap/rst/cf.rst

 k obtains 1st and 2nd order culumants for correlation coefficient.

-log10p is log10(p) for a normal deviate
+log10p is log10(p) for a normal deviate.

+log10pvalue gives log10(p) for any p, e.g., "1.234e-1000".

-logp is log(p) for a normal deviate
+logp is log(p) for a normal deviate.

 m2plem is an experimental function for PLEM format.

+makeRLEplot for RLE plot.

-mhtplot2d is for 2D Manhattan plot
+mhtplot2d is for 2D Manhattan plot.

+mhtplot3d is for 3D Manhattan plot.

 miamiplot is for Miami plot.

 micombine is used to combine imputation results.

+PARn calculates population attributable risk (PAR) for a list of frequencies and relative risks (RRs).

 plem2m is also experimental for PLEM format.

+pvalue takes a z-statistic for a p value with scientific representation.

 ReadGRM is a function to read GCTA grm.gz and grm.id file

-ReadGRMPLINK is a function to read PLINK PI_HAT as a genomic relationship matrix
+ReadGRMPLINK is a function to read PLINK PI_HAT as a genomic relationship matrix.

-ReadGRMPCA is a function to read .eigenval and .eigenvec files from gcta –pca
+ReadGRMPCA is a function to read .eigenval and .eigenvec files from gcta –pca.

-ReadGRMBin is a function to read GCTA grm.bin files, modified from GCTA documentation
+ReadGRMBin is a function to read GCTA grm.bin files, modified from GCTA documentation.

 revhap recovers the allele indices for a given haplotype ID in a multiallelic system.